Free Walking Tour Berlin

 The Berlin Conference: Key Participants

-Motives of the European Powers
+The still motives of the European powers.

 Decisions and Consequences